jeremypross/memorygame/readme.md

 5. The score is the number of matches the user is found.

-6. Game will start over when all matches are found, or when the 'reset game' button is clicked.
+6. Game will start over when all matches are found.

 ### Wireframe: